megaz90/cloud-comp25/README.md

 **IAM**: Python script and PHP application is coded in a way where <b>IAM</b> has permission to create EC2 instance as well as has permission to create DynamoDB tables since we can't access AWS credentials with free tier.

+## Auto Scalability

+- **Minimum / Default Number of Instances:** The ASG is configured to start with a minimum of 1 EC2 instance to handle the initial traffic load.
+- **Maximum Number of Instances:** As traffic increases, the ASG can scale up to 3 EC2 instances.
+This ensures that the application can handle higher loads.
+- **Scaling Policy:** The ASG uses a scaling policy that monitors the number of requests per instance.
+If the requests exceed 5 requests per instance, the ASG will automatically add more instances, up to the maximum limit.

 ## Usage

 1. **Initialize AWS Clients**: The script initializes clients for EC2, Elastic Load Balancing (ELB), Auto Scaling, and DynamoDB.